brunow/BaseKit/README.md

 CellMapping and FormMapping will be removed from BaseKit, because it's too big to maintain.
 CellMapping is now called [TableKit.m](https://github.com/brunow/TableKit.m) and FormMapping is called [FormKit.m](https://github.com/brunow/FormKit.m).

-I'm sorry for that but it will not be hard to update your project.

 # Installation

 You have two way to do that